Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Introduction

-Fix $h=aH(L)-1$ with $a\in (0,1)$ and consider the restricted ensemble obtained by conditioning the equilibrium measure on the event $A$ that all $h$-contours have area smaller than $\delta L^{2a}$, for some small $\d>0$.
-Our equilibrium estimates imply that in this restricted ensemble \begin{enumerate}[(i)] \item each $h$-contour is actually very small (e.g.\ with area less than $\log(L)^2$), with very high probability; \item the probability of the boundary of $A$ is $O(\exp(-c L^a))$; \item the probability of having a large density of heights at least $h+1=aH(L)$ is $O(\exp(-c L^a))$. \end{enumerate} In some sense (i), (ii) and (iii) above establish a bottleneck the Markov chain must pass through and thus provide the sought lower bound of $\exp(c(\beta)L^a)$ on the typical value of the hitting time $\t_a$ in Theorem \ref{th:cascade} when the initial state is the all zero configuration.
+\item[(iii)] the probability of having a large density of heights at least $h+1=aH(L)$ is $O[\exp(-c L^a)]$. \end{longlist} In some sense (i), (ii) and (iii) above establish a bottleneck the Markov chain must pass through and thus provide the sought lower bound of $\exp(c(\beta)L^a)$ on the typical value of the hitting time $\tau_a$ in Theorem~\ref{th-cascade} when the initial state is the all zero configuration.
 In fact, the initially flat configuration can be replaced by monotonicity by the restricted ensemble described above.
-Then, in order for $\t_a$ to be smaller than $T$, either the dynamics has gone through the boundary of $A$ before $T$ or the event described in (iii) occurred without leaving $A$.
+Then, in order for $\tau_a$ to be smaller than $T$, either the dynamics has gone through the boundary of $A$ before $T$ or the event described in (iii) occurred without leaving $A$.
 Either way an event with $O(\exp(-c L^a))$ probability occurred and the minimal time to see it must be proportional to the inverse of its probability.

-\subsubsection{Equilibration times: upper bounds}
+\subsubsection{Equilibration times: Upper bounds}

-By the monotonicity of the system it is enough to consider the chain starting from the maximum and minimum configurations.
-The natural approach is to apply the well-known canonical paths method (see~\cites{DSa,DSt,JS,Sinclair} for various flavors of the method).
+By the monotonicity of the system, it is enough to consider the chain starting from the maximum and minimum configurations.
+The natural approach is to apply the well-known canonical paths method (see~\cite{DSa,DSt,JS,Sinclair} for various flavors of the method).
 As the cut-width of the cube is $L^2$, the most na\"{\i}ve application of this approach would give a bound of $\exp(O(L^2))$.
 A better bound can be shown by considering the problem with maximum height $n^+= \log L$.
-In this case the cut-width is of order $L \log L$ yielding a mixing time upper bound of $\exp(O(L \log L))$.
-Since the height fluctuations are logarithmic, we can iterate this analysis using monotonicity and censoring to get a bound of $\exp(O(L \log L))$ for the original model with $n^+=L$, vs.\ our lower bound of $\exp(c L)$.
+In this case, the cut-width is of order $L \log L$ yielding a mixing time upper bound of $\exp(O(L \log L))$.
+Since the height fluctuations are logarithmic, we can iterate this analysis using monotonicity and censoring to get a bound of $\exp(O(L \log L))$ for the original model with $n^+=L$, vs. our lower bound of $\exp(c L)$.
 However, removing the $\log L$ factor that separates these exponents entails a significant amount of extra work.